How to Identify Your Old Video Tapes

 • Same size as Hi8 and Video8

-• Records digital video instead of analog
+• Records digital video signal instead of analog

 • Popular in the late 1990s and early 2000s